RedisGraph/RedisGraph/docs/commands.md

 #### ORDER BY

-Specifies that the output should be sorted and how.
+Order by specifies that the output should be sorted and how.

 You can order by multiple properties by stating each variable in the ORDER BY clause.

-The result will be sorted by the first variable listed, and for equal values, go to the next property in the ORDER BY clause, and so on.
+The result will be sorted by the first variable listed.

+For equal values, it will go to the next property in the ORDER BY clause, and so on.

 ```sh
 ORDER BY <alias.property list> [ASC/DESC]
 ```

 Below we sort our friends by height.
-For similar heights, weight is used to break even.
+For equal heights, weight is used to break ties.

 ```sh
 ORDER BY friend.height, friend.weight DESC